nabeel-bioinfo/Asite_IP_method/README.md

-# Asite_LP_method
+# Asite_IP_method
-The following text describes the process to run the Linear Programming method to identify the A-site positions within ribosome protected fragments.
+The following text describes the process to run the Integer Programming method to identify the A-site positions within ribosome protected fragments.

 The analysis is carried out in two steps.

 **Step 1:** An alignment file is processed to create read count files according to fragment length.
 These files will be used in Step 2 to run the Linear Programming algorithm.
 Genes are selected based on filtering criteria specified by the user.

-**Step 2:** Using the read count files created in Step 1, Linear Programming algorithm is run and the output is a A-site offset table specific to fragment size and frame.
+**Step 2:** Using the read count files created in Step 1, Integer Programming algorithm is run and the output is a A-site offset table specific to fragment size and frame.

 ### Step 1:
 There are two options to run Step 1 based on how the alignments have been made.